speakeztech/mlir-tutorial/docs/tutorials/05-defining-dialect.md

    (lost immediately)   (one-size-fits-all)
 ```

 Once you've lowered to that generic IR, you've **lost the semantic structure** that enables domain-specific optimizations.
-A polynomial multiplication becomes a series of loops and arithmetic operations—the compiler no longer knows it's dealing with polynomials.
+A polynomial multiplication becomes a series of loops and arithmetic operations, the compiler no longer knows it's dealing with polynomials.

 ### The MLIR Approach: Computation Dialects

-MLIR introduces the concept of **computation dialects**—intermediate representations designed specifically to capture domain-specific operations and enable specialized transformations.
+MLIR introduces the concept of **computation dialects**, intermediate representations designed specifically to capture domain-specific operations and enable specialized transformations.

 A computation dialect:
 - Preserves high-level semantic structure